Yotvata: Establishment

 At that point, they decided to found a dairy that would provide milk to Eilat although breeding milking cows in the desert was considered an impossible mission.
 In 1962 the dairy was founded, with four cows.
 The person who came up with the idea was Ori Horazo (1939–1966).
 The Jewish Agency refused to finance the project but the Israeli Trade and Industry Minister, Pinhas Sapir agreed.
 In its first year, the dairy produced 500,000 liters of milk.
 By 2008, it was producing 62 million liters a year and controlled 63% of the Israeli dairy-beverage market (making NIS 400 million a year), and 49% of the fortified milk market (making NIS 250 million a year).
 It employed 130 workers and had 700 cows.
 The dairies of Kibbutz Yahel, Lotan, and Ketura provide milk for Yotvata.

 In 1960, the first children of the community were born, and six years later the school opened with three first graders; today there are 200 kids in the kibbutz, and 600 students from all of the region communities attend the Maale Shaharut School in Yotvata from 1st grade until 12th grade.

 Archaeology

-Judging by the numerous historic forts surrounding the Kibbutz, Yotvata's location was a strategic one:
+Judging by the numerous historic forts surrounding, Yotvata's location was a strategic one: